MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-ios-siri-shortcuts.md

 Use Siri Shortcuts to directly access the Power BI content you need.

-To get easy and quick access to your frequently used reports or dashboards, use the Siri Shortcuts integration.
-Create a shortcut to your item, and then you can ask Siri to launch it whenever you need look at the data.
+To get easy and quick access to your frequently used reports or dashboards, you can create a Siri Shortcut for direct access to the Power BI content you need.
+With a Siri Shortcut, you just need to ask Siri to open it whenever you need look at the data.

+> [!NOTE]
+> The Siri Shortcuts integration with the Power BI mobile app is available for iPhones and iPads running iOS12 and later.

 ## Create Siri shortcut for a report or dashboard